Reading Goals Model Preference

 - Grade K-2 Goal Model: Students earn tokens when they pass quizzes, and those tokens count toward character badges.
 Teachers select the student Star test scores (or grade-level equivalents) to base goals on; then, they set the expected amount of daily reading time.
 Based on these selections, the software calculates each student's goal for passed quizzes for the entire school year (not individual marking periods).
 Goals are based on the number of tokens required for each badge because students see the goals in terms of how many badges they need to earn.
 For more information, see Setting Up K-2 Goals in the Accelerated Reader Record Book.

-- Grade 3-5 Goal Model: Students have goals for their average percent correct on quizzes, the average book level of books they read, and the number of points they earn.
+- Grade 3-5 Goal Model: Students have goals for their average percent correct on quizzes, the average book level of books they read or a reading range, and the number of points they earn.
 These goals can be set for any school marking period or the school year.
-By default, goals are based on students' first Star test of the school year (if available), the low end of each student's Zone of Proximal Development, and 15 minutes of daily reading, but teachers can edit these values and change individual goals.
+By default, book level or reading range goals and point goals are based on students' first Star test of the school year (if available), the low end of each student's Zone of Proximal Development, and 15 minutes of daily reading; teachers can edit these values and change individual goals.
 Students see their points goal in terms of a rocket heading toward a planet, with a celebration when they meet their goal.
-Students see their average book level and average percent correct on gauges so they can compare their achievement to the goal.
+Students see their average book level and average percent correct goals on gauges so they can compare their achievement to the goal; if you use a reading range instead of an average book level goal, students see a message about how well they are finding books that are right for them.

 Choosing the Goal Model for Your Classes